ksmin23/my-adk-python-samples/shop-agent-app/README.md

 ### Using the ADK CLI (Recommended)

-Using the `adk` command-line tool is the simplest way to deploy the agent.
+Using the `adk` command-line tool is the simplest way to deploy.

 1.  **Authenticate with Google Cloud**:
-    First, run the following command to authenticate with Google Cloud:
+    First, run the following command to authenticate:
     ```bash
     gcloud auth login
     ```

 2.  **Set Project and Location**:
-    To simplify the deployment process, you can set the following environment variables:
+    To simplify deployment, you can set the following environment variables.
     ```bash
+    # Ensure these are set correctly for your environment
     export GOOGLE_CLOUD_PROJECT="your-gcp-project-id"
     export GOOGLE_CLOUD_LOCATION="us-central1"
-    export AGENT_PATH="./shop_agent"
-    export SERVICE_NAME="shop-agent-service"
-    export APP_NAME="shop-agent-app"
     ```
-    Alternatively, you can set the project and region directly using `gcloud` commands:
-    ```bash
-    gcloud config set project [PROJECT_ID]
-    gcloud config set compute/region [REGION]
-    ```
-    Replace `[PROJECT_ID]` and `[REGION]` with your actual values (e.g., `us-central1`).

 3.  **Deploy**:
-    From the project's root directory (`shop-agent-app/`), run the following command to deploy the agent:
+    From the `shop-agent-app/` directory, run the following command to deploy the agent:
     ```bash
     adk deploy cloud_run \
         --project=$GOOGLE_CLOUD_PROJECT \
         --region=$GOOGLE_CLOUD_LOCATION \
-        --service_name=$SERVICE_NAME \
+        --service_name="shop-agent-service" \
-        --app_name=$APP_NAME \
+        --app_name="shop-agent-app" \
         --with_ui \
-        $AGENT_PATH
+        ./shop_agent
     ```
-    During the deployment, you may be prompted to allow unauthenticated invocations for the service.

-    The ADK automatically handles the containerization and deployment process.
+    During deployment, you may be prompted to allow unauthenticated invocations for the service.
+The ADK automatically handles containerization and deployment.
 Once complete, it will provide a URL to access your agent on Cloud Run.

 ## Example Usage